Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 - If the sample feels tilted, too heavy, or under-supported, change the hardware plan or the design rather than just adding more glue.

 The useful goal is not a magic finding recipe.
-It is a finding plan you can explain, source again, and test honestly against the way the finished earring actually wears.
+It is a finding plan you can explain, source again, and test against the way the finished earring actually wears.

-Glue for Polymer Clay Earrings: Epoxy, Gel Super Glue, and Flexible Adhesive
+Best Glue for Polymer Clay Earrings: Epoxy, Gel Super Glue, and Flexible Adhesive